kevinxu48/Data-410-Project-4/index.md

 ## Tuning the hyperparameters
 ### Lowess and Boosted Lowess
-To find, we performed non-nested K-Fold validations for a certain tau range for both Lowess and Boosted Lowess using their respective optimal kernels.
+To tune the hyperparameters for Lowess and Boosted Lowess, we performed non-nested K-Fold validations for a certain tau range for both Lowess and Boosted Lowess using their respective optimal kernels.

 ```
 # Narrow a good value for the tau parameter for Lowess with triweight kern
 k = 10
-t_range = np.arange(0.1,1, step=.1)
+t_range = np.arange(0.9,3, step=.1)
 test_mse = []
 for t in t_range:
   te_mse = DoKFoldLoess(Xcars,ycars,k,Triweight, t, False, True)